What are extenuating circumstances?

 If you choose not to self-certify, you will need to upload supporting documentation or chose the option of document to follow.
 If you choose the latter, you can later edit your application and upload the supporting evidence.
 Your application will not be considered until it has been submitted.

 6. You will now see the final review page for your request.
 Here you can restart, update, or save and submit your form later.
-If your request is complete, click Submit.
+If your request is complete, tick the consent box and Submit.
 Your application will not be submitted until you click the submit button.

 7. You will see a confirmation message that your application form has been submitted and, after clicking OK, see a summary page.
 You will also receive an email notification.